ansys/pyconverter-xml2py/doc/source/index.rst

             :material-regular:`code;48px`

-            The reference guide contains a detailed description of *PyDita-AST*'s API.
+            Describes members of the the PyDita-AST API.

             +++
             .. button-link:: api/index.html